Start of works at Crayford site

 We will build a deep tunnel shaft at our Crayford site to receive the tunnel boring machine from our Hurst substation site.
 The machine will be removed and dismantled at this location and a headhouse building will be constructed to cover the shaft and provide ventilation and access to the tunnel once it has been built.

 The new tunnel will connect our substation at Hurst to the terminal tower at Crayford.

-The Crayford site is located on Crayford Rough in the London Borough of Bexley, to the south of the Crayford Greyhound Track and next to the Crayford terminal tower.
+The Crayford site is located on Crayford Meadows in the London Borough of Bexley, to the south of the Crayford Greyhound Track and next to the Crayford terminal tower.

-- Digging the shaft will begin in mid July 2021 and is scheduled to take approximately six months.
+Digging the shaft began in mid July 2021 and took approximately six months.